 Treatment Options for Refractive Errors

 Depending on the severity of the refractive error, a doctor may recommend one of the following treatment options:

 Contact lenses create the first surface that refracts light entering the eye.
+Wearing contact lenses is another way to correct distance vision.
 As a result, they correct how the eye refracts light onto the retina.

 Laser-assisted in situ keratomileusis (LASIK) is an eye surgery that corrects the shape of the corneal tissue.
 The surgery only takes about 10 minutes for each eye and effectively treats myopia, hyperopia, and astigmatism.
 This treatment provides a long-term solution for correcting many refractive errors.